Electromagnetic plasma wave modes propagating along light-cone coordinates: Remarks- Perspective

 \section{Remarks- Perspective}

 The special exact solutions ($A_z$ and ${\mathfrak A}$) for the electromagnetic fields, constructed in this paper, display rather extraordinary features associated with the propagation of electromagnetic plasma waves.
 Most of these predict modes where the electromagnetic energy propagates in a non-homogeneous way in the wavepackets with even well defined wavefronts.
 Different from other known spatially extended wavepacket solutions, all electromagnetic fields of Sec.~\ref{sec1} do not require an extended transversal structure for their non-constant propagation.
 In all cases, wavepackets do not have constant energy velocities (or any other velocity).
 It would seem, then, that the structured behavior of light in a plasma could be viewed as a property of the kind of coordinates in which the wavepacket propagation is studied, and not necessarily of the number of dimensions in which the wave is studied.
-It is worth while to point that ( $\Psi$ and $\Psi(\alpha)$) are exact solutions of Maxwell equations, and not approximated solutions in the eikonal limit (as most of the structured accelerating light solutions are).
+It is worth while to point that $A^z$ and $\mathfrak{A}$ are exact solutions of Maxwell equations, and not approximated solutions in the eikonal limit (as most of the structured accelerating light solutions are).
 All these features implies that these electromagnetic structures can exist at any energy scale of the electromagnetic spectrum.

+Different solutions exhibit asymmetry between the two light-cone coordinates.
+Measured by the parameter $\alpha$ (and the distribution $\zeta(\alpha)$), it labels the initial form of the wavepacket $ {\mathfrak A}(t=0,x,\omega_p,\vec\kappa)$.
+Consequently, $\alpha$ is the crucial parameter that will help defining the initial condition for the experimental realization of the wavepacket.
+Currently there are methods that design lasers that emit arbitrary beam profiles \cite{porat,sguo}, and thus, wavepackets as the Double Airy solution, are feasible to be constructed in laboratory.
+For instance, initial conditions of the solutions can be devised by the use of relativistic plasma mirrors, where the plasma dynamics is described in terms of light-cone coordinates \cite{koga,lamac}.

-It is of some interest to note that our new solutions can be generalized to three-dimensional wavepackets.
+It is of some interest to note that the above new solutions can be generalized to three-dimensional wavepackets.
 By starting from wave equation \eqref{waveeq}, we can assume a solution in the form $A^z(t,x,y,z)=a^z(t,x) J_0\left(\lambda\sqrt{y^2+z^2}\right)$, where $J_0$ is the Bessel function of zeroth order, and $\lambda$ is an arbitrary constant.
 Substituting in \eqref{waveeq}, then, leads to the equation for $a^z$,

 which is the same as \eqref{waveeq2} but with an effective plasma frequency, $\sqrt{\omega_p^2+\lambda^2}$.
 Thus, new three-dimensional wavepackets can be constructed by averaging over a distribution of $\lambda$.